LOZORD/me/ideas.markdown

   - See [whatmoji.com](http://whatmoji.com/) for a similar idea
 - Using AI to separate instruments in music (this is probably already a thing).
 - using TensorFlow to train a model to read lips.
+- Develop a "political consensus" algorithm (like stable marriage algorithm) based on changes to the current law.
+Hopefully it can answer questions like "what can we agree on now?".
+- Using AI to generate "36 Hours In" guides for any city.

+## OS, Systems, and Cloud

+- Testing framework for xv6 in Go (or Python).
+- Fully document the x86 source code.
+- Using Upspin for a shared computational cloud.
+- VM that does machine learning training on various programs' syscalls.
+- Kubernetes chooses a random pod and makes it a debugging and profiling pod that stores information that allows for rich remote debugging.
+- Using Upspin and blockchain to have a replicable media library that allows only a single checkout of each item at a time.
+- Spinnaker for data.
+Some sort of automatic database layer/RPC between different Cloud or DB systems.
+- Evolutionary algorithm with Kubernetes deployments and scalability.

 ## Hardware